SmartLayer/OneDrive-ACL-Manager/IMPLEMENTATION-SUMMARY.md

 3. Select item and click "Fetch ACL"
 4. View permissions in treeview

-### For ACL Editing (Seamless, No Modes!)
+### For ACL Editing
 1. After fetching ACL, action buttons appear on the right
 2. Click "Invite User" or "Remove Selected" as needed
-3. If you have elevated token → operation proceeds immediately
+3. If elevated permissions are required:
-4. If you have read-only token:
-   - Dialog prompts: "This operation requires elevated permissions.
-Authenticate?"
-   - Click "Yes" to open browser
+   - Authentication dialogue appears automatically
+   - Choose "Authenticate with Browser" or "Reload Token File"
-   - Sign in to Microsoft account
+   - For browser authentication: sign in to Microsoft account
    - Token saved to token.json automatically
    - Operation proceeds after authentication
-5. Next time you click an action → no prompt (you already have the token)

-**No mode switching needed!** Just click what you want to do.

-### Token Files
-- `token.json` - Elevated token with editing permissions (short-lived)
-- `~/.config/rclone/rclone.conf` - Fallback read-only token
+4. Subsequent operations use the saved token

 ## Security Considerations